fbpx

 Other plants at the center:

-At the center we work with a plethora of plants to assist with your healing – some are psychoactive, but the majority aren’t.
+At the center we work with a plethora of plants to assist with your healing—some are psychoactive, but the majority aren’t.
 You can expect them to affect your dreams, thinking patterns, and general energy.
-At times, they may make you feel sick, or weak – this isn’t an indicator that something’s gone wrong (in fact, it’s sometimes an indicator that something’s gone right!
-I remember when i first came to the center, Lucila would ask me if i felt week and had been sick… I kept saying no, until one day i said yes and she said ‘perfecto!’!) – The maestros are highly experienced, and would never give any plant that could put you in any danger.
+At times, they may make you feel sick or weak—this isn’t an indicator that something’s gone wrong (in fact, it’s sometimes an indicator that something’s gone right!).
+I remember when I first came to the center, Lucila would ask me if I felt weak and had been sick… I kept saying no, until one day I said yes, and she said, ‘Perfecto!’ – The maestros are highly experienced and would never give any plant that could put you in any danger.

 Healing additional conditions:

-If you have issues with your body – be it pains, your skin, dodgy joints – literally whatever! … Then the maestros would LOVE to know so that they can see how they can help you at no extra charge during your stay at the center.
-If any issues you have are of serious concern, it’s best to discuss in your initial conversation with the maestros, so that they can better indicate the amount of time required to cure said issues.
+If you have issues with your body—be it pains, your skin, dodgy joints—literally whatever! … Then the maestros would LOVE to know so that they can see how they can help you at no extra charge during your stay at the center.
+If any issues you have are of serious concern, it’s best to discuss them in your initial conversation with the maestros so that they can better indicate the amount of time required to cure said issues.

 Post diet guidance

-In your last translation session prior to leaving the center, Lucila will give you specific and personal guidance for what you should and shouldn’t eat or do – as well as how long for.
+In your last translation session prior to leaving the center, Lucila will give you specific and personal guidance for what you should and shouldn’t eat or do—as well as how long she will recommend this for.

-Until then, here’s some general guidance to give you an idea of what your post-retreat recommendations will be:
+Until then, here’s some general guidance to give you an idea of what your post-retreat recommendations will be(for 7 days):